 - If, on the other hand, we are sure that when we are at home no one else will need to enter, for example because we live alone, the same thing can be done with a non-frictioned cylinder.
 In this case, if you have the foresight to slightly turn the key from the inside, you will have the added benefit of preventing the lock from being picked from the outside.
 If the internal key is turned slightly it makes lock picking and key bumping techniques more complex.
 It is a different matter for double bit locks, in which it is always recommended that the key not be left inserted on the inside since, paradoxically, this may facilitate forced entry attempts from the outside.

 As is often the case when it comes to security, a greater convenience may mean a greater potential risk.
-In the case of internal knob, however, with a little forethought you can achieve both.
+In the case of internal knob, however, following the tips mentioned above you can achieve both.